AlexStormwood/expressjs-openfeature-js-demo/README.md

 Demo of OpenFeature usage in an ExpressJS server, in plain JavaScript.

-At the time of writing (26th October 2024), OpenFeature's tutorials really push for developers to use some complex cloud-hosted flag provider service.
+At the time of writing (26th October 2024), OpenFeature's tutorials really push for developers to use some complex cloud-hosted or Docker-managed flag provider service.
 That's an insane way to try to introduce people to something.
+Introductory tutorials can't assume knowledge like that!

 So, this repo shows one of the simpler ways to use OpenFeature: load up some JSON and parse it.